From time to time, it's necessary to get back on your feet... whether you've fallen off the proverbial wagon or the horse.

 Rome wasn't built in a day.
 Post-war Germany wasn't rebuilt into a democratic country overnight.

 But it all started one day.
+Take heart and know that things can get better.
 Use the process above, and today can be the day you start getting back on your feet.

 Did you like this article?